-We’d like to thank Kathi Appelt for this blog post.
-She was co-facuty with Lindsey Lane for Unlocking Your Story: Forms and Genres, a Mashup.
+We’d like to thank Kathi Appelt for this blog post!
+She was co-facuty with Lindsey Lane for Unlocking Your Story: Forms and Genres, a Mashup and she is co-faculty, along with Grace Lin and Padma Venkatraman, at our upcoming course Bringing Your Plot to Life: A Two-Part Mini for Novelists.

 When it comes down to a story, we know to dive into characters, setting, plot, point of view, style, all those ingredients that a story needs, but one of the most overlooked and underthought elements is form.